carbon-language/carbon-lang/llvm/docs/ORCv2.rst

   auto MainSym = ExitOnErr(ES.lookup({&ES.getMainJITDylib()}, "main"));
   auto *Main = (int(*)(int, char*[]))MainSym.getAddress();

-  int Result = Main(...);
+v  int Result = Main(...);

 This example tells us nothing about *how* or *when* compilation will happen.
-That will depend on the implementation of the hypothetical CXXCompilingLayer, but the linking rules will be the same regardless.
-For example, if a1.cpp and a2.cpp both define a function "foo" the API should generate a duplicate definition error.
+That will depend on the implementation of the hypothetical CXXCompilingLayer.
+The same linker-based symbol resolution rules will apply regardless of that implementation, however.
+For example, if a1.cpp and a2.cpp both define a function "foo" then ORCv2 will generate a duplicate definition error.
 On the other hand, if a1.cpp and b1.cpp both define "foo" there is no error (different dynamic libraries may define the same symbol).
 If main.cpp refers to "foo", it should bind to the definition in LibA rather than the one in LibB, since main.cpp is part of the "main" dylib, and the main dylib links against LibA before LibB.

-Many JIT clients will have no need for this strict adherence to the usual ahead-of-time linking rules and should be able to get by just fine by putting all of their code in a single JITDylib.
+Many JIT clients will have no need for this strict adherence to the usual ahead-of-time linking rules, and should be able to get by just fine by putting all of their code in a single JITDylib.
 However, clients who want to JIT code for languages/projects that traditionally rely on ahead-of-time linking (e.g.
 C++) will find that this feature makes life much easier.

-Symbol lookup in ORC serves two other important functions, beyond basic lookup:
-(1) It triggers compilation of the symbol(s) searched for, and (2) it provides the synchronization mechanism for concurrent compilation.
+Symbol lookup in ORC serves two other important functions, beyond providing addresses for symbols: (1) It triggers compilation of the symbol(s) searched for (if they have not been compiled already), and (2) it provides the synchronization mechanism for concurrent compilation.
 The pseudo-code for the lookup process is:

 .. code-block:: none